Pompeo urges end to 'tyranny' of Venezuela's Maduro - The Observers - France 24

 A year ago he declared himself acting president, a move quickly supported by Washington and more than 50 countries.

+The visit echoed a similar journey last February, when he slipped into Colombia and embarked on a regional tour to appeal for help in bringing in desperately-needed humanitarian aid.

+Venezuela's armed forces -- who remain loyal to Maduro -- blockaded border entry points from Colombia, Brazil and Curacao to keep the aid from rolling.

-But Maduro crucially retains the backing of Venezuela's armed forces while allies China, Russia and Cuba have also provided support to his socialist regime.
+China, Russia and Cuba have also provided support to Maduro's socialist regime.

-Duque and Pompeo also discussed terrorism and will attend a regional terrorism conference in Bogota on Tuesday.
+Maduro has grown bolder as the effort to oust him stalled and earlier this year tried to block Guaido's re-election as National Assembly president.

+Two weeks ago, security forces prevented Guaido and some allied lawmakers from entering the legislature where a vote was due to take place in which Guaido was expected to be re-elected.

 © 2020 AFP